vinbhaskara/vinbhaskara.github.io/_posts/2023-11-11-slurm-jupyter.md

 ---

-GPU clusters with multiple compute nodes are ubiquitous for training large deep learning models.
-[Slurm](https://slurm.schedmd.com/documentation.html) is a popular choice for job scheduling and management on such systems.
+[Slurm](https://slurm.schedmd.com/documentation.html) is a popular choice for job scheduling and management on GPU clusters with multiple compute nodes that are ubiquitous for training large deep learning models.

-In this post, we'll set up a [Jupyter Notebook](https://jupyter.org/) server running on a Slurm compute node that is accessible from a local machine.

 {% include toc %}

+A Slurm GPU cluster consists of one or more head (or login) nodes, and multiple compute nodes.
+Generally, the head nodes are lighter on compute resources (eg. no GPUs, low RAM, etc).
+It is a common practice by system admins to prevent users from logging into compute nodes directly from the head node bypassing Slurm resource allocation (see [PAM](https://slurm.schedmd.com/faq.html#pam)).

+In this post, we'll set up a [Jupyter Notebook](https://jupyter.org/) server running on an allocated Slurm compute node such that it is accessible from a web browser on the local machine.

+### Log into Slurm Head Node

-First, make sure that you can log into the Slurm head node.
+First, make sure that you can log into the Slurm head node <code style="color: #0072be; background: #f4f2f9;">&lt;slurm_head_node&gt;</code>.
 Check by running SSH with the following command in the Terminal on your local machine:

 ```sh
 ssh -p <ssh_port> <slurm_username>@<slurm_head_node> -i <path_to_the_rsa_private_key_file>
 ```

+### Request Slurm Compute

 Once logged into the head node, compute resources can be requested using the Slurm command `srun`, that spins up an interactive shell on a compute node with the resources requested: